sivamutukuri/user_interface_chatbot/Readme.md

-# 🤖 Multi-Document AI QA RAG Chatbot
+# 🤖 Document AI QA RAG Chatbot
-A powerful AI chatbot built with LangChain, ChromaDB, and OpenAI GPT-4o, designed to answer questions from multiple uploaded documents including PDFs, DOCX, TXT, CSV, and images.
+A powerful AI chatbot built with LangChain, ChromaDB, and OpenAI GPT-4o, designed to answer questions from multiple uploaded documents of PDFs.
 Powered by Retrieval-Augmented Generation (RAG), this app allows users to interactively query document content with intelligent, context-aware responses.

 ## 🧠 Features
-📄 Multi-file upload support (PDF, DOCX, TXT, CSV, PNG, JPG)

 🧾 PDF + Image OCR (using pdfplumber and pytesseract)